 This post might contain affiliates links.
 This mean that if you buy anything by clicking on one of the links, I might earn small commission (for which I will be very grateful) with no extra cost to you

 Brighton is only an hour and a half from where we leave yet, I never have time to actually go there.
-I was quiet excited to spend few days there and discover the city again, check out new cool places to eat and see what has change since my last visit.
+I was quietly excited to spend a few days there and discover the city again, check out new cool places to eat and see what has changed since my last visit.

 I spend my morning working from a Café – I was surprised how many people actually work from coffee shops… anyways, after finishing my tasks I went to explore the area.

 First stop, Brighton West Pier

 The first place I went to was the beach by the West Pier.
 As it was still fairly early in the day, the area was pretty quiet.
 The weather was beautiful, around 23 degree Celsius and full sunshine.
 I sat on the stone beach and just watched the world go by.
 Shops and restaurants just began to open.
 I sat there for about half an hour before I made my way down towards Brighton Palace Pier.

 „West Pier was built in the 1860s.
 It was designed by Eugenius Birch to attract more tourist and visitors to the Brighton area.
 All the way to 1916 the West Pier had lots of contractual changes.
 The Pier closed down in 1975 and fall into disrepair.
 In 2002 major section of the pier collapsed, and two arson incidents left the English Heritage beyond repair.
 In 2010 majority of the structure was removed to make space for i360 observation tower“